MazenWK/AUC-Registration-Program/README.md

 <br />

 ## Description
-AUC Registration Program is a .NET console application responsible for automatically registering courses each semester
+AUC Registration Program is a .NET console application responsible for automatically registering courses each semester <br />

 ## Features